 - We've chosen the best e-commerce platform

 In this guide you will discover six of the very best shopping cart software solutions available today.
-These range from open source products like Magento which allow you granular control over every aspect of your store, to "plug and play" solutions like Shopify which can be installed without any coding knowledge.
+These range from open source products like Magento which allow you coding control over every aspect of your store, to plug-andn-play solutions like Shopify and Woocommerce which can be installed without any coding knowledge.

 - We've also highlighted the best e-commerce hosting